 Drum barrels were of polished brass and were decorated with the Hessian lion surrounded by a laurel wreath with a crown above.
 The Hessian lion was striped red and white with a red tongue on a royal blue background.
 The drum cords were white and, for this regiment, the rim was a pattern of alternating dark rose and white diagonal stripes.

 To the present day, a definitive reconstruction of the Hesse-Cassel colours during the Seven Years' War is non-existent.
 All existing publications are mostly speculative.
-The Leibfahne (colonel's colour) was probably white and the regimental colour assumed light blue.
+The Leibfahne (colonel's colour) was probably white.

 Bleckwenn, Hans: Europa kämpft in Flandern...
 Die Morier-Bilder in Windsor Castle, Teil IV: Hessen-Kassel 1748, in: Zeitschrift für Heereskunde, XXX Jg.
 (1960), Nr.
 207, S. 122-125 and Nr.
 208, S. 166-168

 Böhm, Uwe Peter: Hessisches Militär: Die Truppen der Landgrafschaft Hessen-Kassel 1672-1806, Herausgegeben im Auftrag der Deutschen Gesellschaft für Heereskunde e.V., Beckum 1986

 Cookman, D.: Sandershausen 1758, Battlefields Vol. 1 Issue 6

 Großer Generalstab, Kriegsgeschichtliche Abteilung II (Publisher).
 Die Kriege Friedrichs des Großen.
 Dritter Teil: Der Siebenjährige Krieg 1756–1763.
 Band 5 Hastenbeck und Roßbach, Berlin 1903